-Vävda rum (Woven Places) is Sweden's first national exhibition in augmented reality.
-The project will display artworks at thousands of locations across Sweden, changing the experience of urban space with interventions ranging from sculptural social networks to hordes of reindeer and water spirits shaped by local climate data.
+Vävda rum (Woven Places) is Sweden's first national exhibition in augmented reality and potentially geographically the largest exhibition to date.
+The project will display artworks at thousands of locations across Sweden, changing the experience of urban space with interventions ranging from sculptural social networks to hordes of reindeer and water creatures shaped by local climate data.

 The exhibition showcases new artworks by ten artists exhibited at over a thousand unique sites all over Sweden.
 The audience experiences the art through an app on their own smartphones.
 All artworks are interactive and use the latest technological developments within augmented reality, scalable networking infrastructures, and similar technologies to create an immersive experience beyond anything previously done in this field.

-The project is a collaboration with Sveriges Konstföreningar (The National Association of Swedish Art Societies), an umbrella organization gathering all of Sweden’s independent arts organizations.
-They have rallied hundreds of arts organizations to act as local hosts and place the artworks in their area.
+The project was initiated by Untold Garden and created in collaboration with Sveriges Konstföreningar (The National Association of Swedish Art Societies), an umbrella organization gathering all of Sweden’s independent arts organizations.
+Their vast network of arts organisations, paired with our technology, makes a project like this possible.
+Sveriges Konstföreningar has rallied hundreds of arts organizations to act as local hosts and place the artworks in their area.
 This means that even though the project is entirely digital, it still has a solid local presence.

 Each artwork is developed for a specific site type, for example, a town square or a bus stop.
 By having the arts organizations place the art in their local area, we ensure that each piece is correctly contextualized in the urban space.
 Ulrika Flink, the curator of the exhibition, explains that our aim with the project is to “use the potential of AR technology to create collective experiences in public space, with a focus on what unites and binds us together through joy, experimentation and a reawakening of the familiar.”